nguyennico/planr/README.md

 ## Installation

-You can install the development version of planr through github:
+You can install the development version of planr through GitHub:

 ``` r
 library(devtools)